Navigation ☰

 And there is a little FX build in.
 It gives you some reverbs, delays and chorus FX.
 Its rather an add-on then a full FX for studio recordings.
 Think of it as an extra for live concerts.

-In the back there is a power cable in, a Volume control pedal in, left and right Audio outputs and a little knob for adjusting the contrast of the always good to read display.
+In the back there is a power cable in, a Volume control pedal in, left and left Audio outputs and a little knob for adjusting the contrast of the always good to read display.

 And if you ask yourself now: "where is the CD slot in the fine white wooden housing?", here is the answer: